harymindiar/mini/README.md

 # mini
-Skeleton application web, based [Echo] Go web framework.
+Skeleton application, based [Echo] Go web framework.

 I'm just try to organize the routes and services (inspired by service container from [Vertebrae])